Trail descriptions in and around the San Francisco Bay Area

 The sheer amount of trails here and the lack of long-distance visibility due to the terrain and tree cover mean that it's easy to get lost in this park.
 Thankfully, virtually all trail intersections are marked, though I'm sure there may be exceptions, and I know of at least one trail junction sign that seems confusing if not downright incorrect.
 So, if you have a GPS receiver, you might want to use it, at least in cases when your ride here includes trails on which you'll be riding for the first time.
 Be warned.

 This ride starts out by following Tafoni Trail.
 This one is a curvy fire road that undulates a little bit but does not experience any drastic change in elevation.
 Then you get on Fir Trail, which is a similar one (as far as the portion of that trail included in this particular ride is concerned; otherwise, it gets very different and steep later on).
-You'll notice a small spur on the route plot off the main route shortly after getting on Fir Trail.
+Along Fir Trail there's a small clearing where you'll find a memorial plaque in memory of the people who lost their lives in the crash of the aircraft Resolution in this park.
+The actual spot of the crash is along Resolution Trail; hence the name.
+You'll also notice a short connector trail departing from this clearing.
 This leads to a small vista point where some limited views are available to neighboring ridges toward the southwest, as well as down to sections of Resolution Trail.

 Fir Trail starts a significant descent after this point and things start to get more fun, though it's still a fire road.
 One of the best parts of this ride starts when you turn onto Resolution Trail.
-This is a twisty, narrow, and technical singletrack following along a steep hillside.
+This is a twisty, narrow, and technical singletrack descending gently along a steep hillside.
 You may also notice the few bits and pieces of remaining debris from that plane crash spread over a couple of dozen yards downhill from the trail at one spot somewhere near the halfway point of this trail.

-This trail starts out climbing gently, then steps up to a serious climb with humps along the way.
-Toward its end, it settles into a playful section of tight twists around the trees in an almost-flat wooded section.
+You don't follow the fire-road incarnation of Methuselah Trail for more than a quarter mile on this ride, and that stretch of the trail is more or less level.
+Then you turn onto Giant Salamander Trail, which starts off to the right from Methuselah.
+This is one of the crown-jewel singletrack trails of the park.
+This narrow trail starts out with a short, sweet, and playful descent.
+You then start pedaling gently uphill, but the trail's elevation gain doesn't begin in earnest before it crosses another branch of El Corte de Madera Creek.
+This tough climb starts out steeply and the slope very gradually slackens.
+Initially it routinely exceeds 20% grade, but later stays below 15% grade more consistently.
+Toward its upper end, it settles into a playful section of tight twists around the trees in an almost-flat, wooded section.
 Most people would actually say that its preferable to ride Giant Salamander in the other (downhill) direction.
 I would agree.
 But, for the purposes of this particular route, this is the only way of chaining this pretty trail into this loop.
 You can try it in the downhill direction on another ride.

+That torturous climb ends not immediately when you turn onto Manzanita but shortly thereafter.
 Manzanita Trail is another one of the prime singletrack trails of this park.
 Traversing it in this direction, you'll be doing it uphill.
 I'm sure most people would say that the "correct" way of riding Manzanita is downhill.
 I'm of two minds about this.
 While I agree that riding it downhill is buckets of fun, I also enjoy immensely to climb it.
 It's one of those climbs that I like because (while being very technical) it's steep enough to be challenging for me without being too steep to handle.

 Be aware that North Leaf Trail, the lower portion of Methuselah (traversed on this ride), and Giant Salamander Trail are subject to seasonal closures.
 Make sure you check the park's website (whose link is available on your left) for the trail conditions before you plan your ride.